Cantera/cantera/doc/sphinx/userguide/extensible-reactor.md

     + \sum_{in} \dot{m}_{in} \left(h_{in} - \sum_k h_k Y_{k,in} \right)
 $$

-Here, the LHS coefficient has changed from $m c_p$ to $m c_p + m_{rock} c_{p,rock}$.
-The
+Here, the LHS coefficient has changed from $m c_p$ to
+$m c_p + m_{\mathrm{rock}} c_{p,\mathrm{rock}}$.
+Since the rock does not change the
-other governing equations defining the ideal gas constant pressure reactor can be left unmodified.
+composition of the species in the reactor and does not change the mass flow rate of any inlets or outlets, the other governing equations defining the ideal gas constant pressure reactor can be left unmodified.
 To implement this change, we define a new class derived from {py:class}`ExtensibleIdealGasConstPressureReactor`.
 In this new class, we then define an implementation for the `after_eval` method which has the signature

 ```py
 def after_eval(self, t, LHS, RHS) -> None
 ```

-where `t` is the current simulation time and `LHS` and `RHS` are arrays with one element for each state variable (in this case, two plus the number of species).
+where `t` is the current simulation time and `LHS` and `RHS` are arrays with one element for each state variable.
+In this case, the length of each array is two plus the number of species.

-Optional user-defined methods for the `ExtensibleReactor` class start with the prefix `before_`, `after_`, or `replace_`, indicating whether the this method should be called before, after, or instead of the corresponding method from the base class.
+Optional user-defined methods for the `ExtensibleReactor` class start with the prefix `before_`, `after_`, or `replace_`, indicating whether the this method will called before, after, or instead of the corresponding method from the base class.
 In this case, our method will be called after the `eval` method of {ct}`IdealGasConstPressureReactor`, with the values of `LHS` and `RHS` already set based on the original governing